 The 2009 Autocruise Pulse was winner of this year’s Multi-Purpose Motorcaravan in this year’s Which Motorcaravan Awards.

-Inside, the Pulse has a car-like theme with grey carpeted walls, grey mottled worktops and the Waeco fridge’s silver and grey facia.
+The Pulse has a car-like theme with grey carpeted walls, grey mottled worktops and the Waeco fridge’s silver facia.
 And if all this sounds a little dull, think again: two-piece cream-coloured removable carpets match the front of the furniture units.

 The Pulse is classy, attractive, and some would say almost futuristic.
 It’s certainly on a par with many a luxury MPV car, and no-one would be ashamed to take it on the school run.